nhthn/lilysmufl/README.md

  * Long dynamics (ppppp) are cut off to the right
  * Styles not supported for rests, noteheads, or flags
+ * Strange Script alignment at times (fermatas, staccatos)
+ * Occasional ugly Accidental spacing
- * Features not converted to SMuFL yet: Arpeggio, BreathingSign, Dots, OttavaBracket, PercentRepeat, TrillSpanner, TupletNumber, StemTremolo, SustainPedal
+ * Still using Feta: Arpeggio, BreathingSign, Dots, OttavaBracket, PercentRepeat, TrillSpanner, TupletNumber, StemTremolo, SustainPedal